Blog

 If your cloud-hosted company has a mobile app, it should display a link to your privacy policy clearly within the app or on the app store listing.

-You can also display a link to your privacy policy in the footer of every automated email you send, especially when you’re sending direct marketing communications.
+• Other communications – You can also display a link to your privacy policy in the footer of every automated email you send, especially when you’re sending direct marketing communications.

-Drafting a privacy policy is one of the most important legal requirements under the GDPR.
+Drafting a privacy policy is one of the most important legal requirements under GDPR.
 Even if you’re not subject to the regulation, having a GDPR-compliant privacy policy is a good idea.
-Today, most privacy laws around the world mirror the GDPR and require cloud-hosted companies to inform customers about their data privacy and processing principles via a privacy policy or privacy notice.
+Today, most privacy laws around the world mirror GDPR and require cloud-hosted companies to inform customers about their data privacy and processing principles via a privacy policy or privacy notice.

 You can use automated platforms like Sprinto to become GDPR compliant quickly because it enables you to avoid tedious manual evidence-gathering, resolves issues fast, and helps you obtain GDPR compliance easily.